Theory of the Anderson transition in three-dimensional chiral symmetry classes: Connection to type-II superconductors: Duality transformation

 \section{Duality transformation}

 In the previous section, we showed that the saddle-point solution of the action is characterized by multiple vortex-loop configurations of an eigenvalue $e^{i\phi(\bm{r})}$ of the $Q$ field, and its associated eigenvector $\ket{p(\bm{r})}$ at vortex cores.
 In this section, we start from the partition function in the saddle-point manifold coordinated by these degrees of freedom, and derive its dual representation.
-Based on the dual model, we will argue in the next section a mean field theory of the Anderson transition and the quasi-localization phenomena in the chiral symmetry class.
+Based on the dual model, we will argue in the next section that a mean field theory of the Anderson transition and the quasi-localization phenomena in the chiral symmetry class.
 For simplicity, we focus on the chiral unitary class (class AIII).
-Note that the duality transformation could be implemented in several different ways, depending on how to take a sum over vortex-loop configurations in the 3D space~\cite{savit1978,peskin1978,fradkin1978,herbutModernApproachCritical2007}.
+Note that the duality transformation could be implemented in several different ways, depending on how to take a sum over vortex-loop configurations in the 3D space~\cite{savit1978,peskin1978,fradkin1978,herbutModernApproachCritical2007,kiometzisDualDescriptionSuperconducting1995}.
 In this paper, we place the continuous field theory into a 3D cubic lattice and derive a lattice version of the $\mathrm{U}(N)$ type-II superconductor model.

-As in Ref.~\cite{kiometzisDualDescriptionSuperconducting1995}, one may also employ the particle-field duality and derive a $\mathrm{U}(N)$ generalization of the Anderson-Higgs model.
+Key steps of the duality transformation can be summarized as follows.
+Following Ref.~\cite{konigMetalinsulatorTransitionTwodimensional2012,zhaoTopologicalEffectAnderson2024c}, we first rewrite the NLSM in terms of $\mathrm{u}(N)$ Lie algebra field $\bm{h}\equiv -iQ^{-1}\bm{\nabla} Q$, where a (generalized) rotation of ${\bm h}$ is locally constrained by vortex loop configurations.
+The constraint is then treated by a Lagrange multiplier $\bm{\Theta}$, which plays the role of dual vector potential field.
+The integration over $\bm{h}$ yields the dual theory, which still involves a sum over possible vortex loop configurations [Eq.~\eqref{eq:dual_continuous}].
+To take such a sum specifically, we place the continuum theory onto a cubic lattice, and introduce a U(1) phase variable $\psi$ on each cubic lattice site.
+With a proper magnetic coupling between the U(1) variable and the dual vector potential, a partition function of the dual theory can be equated to a partition function of a $\mathrm{U}(N)$ generalization of the lattice superconductor [Eq.~\eqref{eq:dual_discretized}].